5069. tetradion

 Phonetic Spelling: (tet-rad'-ee-on)

-Definition: squad of four soldiers
+1. a quaternion or squad (picket) of four Roman soldiers

 Strong's Exhaustive Concordance